robertogl/SeaLevelPredictorTemplate/README_Software.md

 7. ElevationData.m
 8. dispelev.m

-Note: Files #4, #5, #6, #7, #8 are referenced from the open source MatLab code “terrain-elevation” posted by “spfrommer” on GitHub. https://github.com/spfrommer/terrain-elevation
+Note: Files #4, #5, #6, #7, #8 are referenced from the open source MatLab code “terrain-elevation” posted by “spfrommer” on GitHub.
+These function files are called in *elevationDataFunction.m* function file, and within each other, to output the tailored elevation matrix of the desired region specifically.
+The *fetchregion.m* function files downloads the elevation data files from an Amazon Web Service (AWS) cloud posted by the United States Geographical Survey (USGS). https://github.com/spfrommer/terrain-elevation